-And action!
-On her trip through Norway, German travel blogger Andrea David let herself be guided by films and series.
-From beautiful fjord landscape to architectural highlights – here are some of the locations she visited.
+Lights.
+Camera.
+Action!
+On her trip through Norway, German travel blogger Andrea David let herself be guided by films and TV series.
+From beautiful fjord landscapes to architectural highlights – here are some of the locations she visited.

-You can admire these film locations on the screen at home, see them at the cinema soon or experience them in real life when you travel to Norway!
+You can admire these film locations on the screen at home or see them at the cinema.
+Better yet, experience them in real life when you travel to Norway!

 1. Tenet

-Christopher Nolan’s film “Tenet” was expected with great excitement upon its release in August 2020.
-Starring John David Washington, the protagonist has to fulfil quite a task: He shall save the entire world from collapse.
+There was a lot of buzz around Christopher Nolan’s film Tenet upon its release in August 2020.
+Starring John David Washington, the protagonist has to fulfil quite the task: save the entire planet from collapse.
 However, the laws of time no longer seem to apply to his mission.

-The building has a futuristic architecture and a gleaming white marble facade.
-Apart from being the perfect film location for a Nolan film, it has served as the venue for the Norwegian National Opera & Ballet since 2008.
+The building features futuristic architecture and a gleaming white marble facade.
+Apart from being the perfect location for a Nolan film, it has served as the venue for the Norwegian National Opera & Ballet since 2008.
 The roof is freely accessible to visitors and offers a beautiful view of the city and the Oslofjord.

-When you visit the Bjørvika area, you should also take a look at the brand-new building right next to the opera: The Deichman Library which opened in June 2020.
-In addition to an extensive book collection, it has both a cinema and a restaurant.
+When you visit the Bjørvika area, you should also pause to admire the new building right next to the opera: the Deichman Library, which opened in June 2020.
+In addition to an extensive book collection, it has both a cinema, seriously fun play areas, a gift shop, restaurant, and more.

 2. No Time to Die

-In the film trailer, you can see a girl fleeing from a masked man on a frozen lake.
+In the film, you can see a girl fleeing from a masked man on a frozen lake.
 This quiet lake is called Langvann and is located near Hakadal, a village in Viken county, north of Oslo.
-It is only a one-hour hike through a forest away from the car park behind Hakadal’s train station.
+It is only a one-hour hike through the forest away from Hakadal’s train station.

-And you will discover yet another location in Norway in this film: The Atlantic Road is one of the most beautiful roads in the country.
-It counts seven bridges that take you from island to island – the perfect setting for a dramatic car chase!
+You can discover yet another location in Norway in the film: the Atlantic Roadis one of the most beautiful roads in the world.
+As many as seven bridges take you from island to island – the perfect setting for a dramatic car chase!

-Storseisundbrua, the largest bridge on the route, is particularly impressive and the most iconic landmark of this Norwegian Scenic Route.
+Storseisundbrua, the longest bridge on the route, is particularly impressive and the most iconic landmark of the Norwegian Scenic Route.

 3. Snowman

-In the Harry Hole crime novel series by Norwegian author Jo Nesbø, Oslo plays a major role.
-Many details of the stories relate to real places in the city, and parts of the film adaption of the book “Snowman”, starring Michael Fassbender as investigator Harry Hole, were of course also filmed there.
+In the Harry Hole series by Norwegian crime novelist Jo Nesbø, Oslo plays a key role.
+Many details of the stories relate to real places in the city, and parts of the film adaption of the book Snowman, starring Michael Fassbender as investigator Harry Hole, were of course also filmed there.

-These include Restaurant Schrøder in Waldemar Thranes gate 8, the Fram Museum, the Henie Onstad art centre, the Oslo Spektrum Arena, the Holmenkollen ski jump, and the Oslo City Hall in which Oslo’s candidacy for the Winter Olympics is celebrated with a grand gala in the film.
+These include Restaurant Schrøder in Waldemar Thranes gate 8, the Fram Museum, the Henie Onstad Art Centre, the Oslo Spektrum Arena, the Holmenkollen ski jump, and Oslo City Hall in which Oslo’s candidacy for the Winter Olympics is celebrated with a grand gala in the film.

-Other film locations worth a visit include the harbour in Bergen, Mount Ulriken, the Bergen Railway, and again – The Atlantic Road.
+Other locations worth a visit include the harbour in Bergen, Mount Ulriken, the Bergen Railway, and, again, the Atlantic Road.

 4. Harry Potter and the Half-Blood Prince

-The magical world around the famous wizard Harry Potter is located in England and Scotland, but one scene was actually filmed in Norway.
+The magical world around the famous wizard Harry Potter is located in the UK, but one scene was actually filmed in Norway.

 The scene in which Harry (Daniel Radcliffe) and Ron (Rupert Grint) are talking about the unbreakable curse of Snape was shot inside a museum train owned by the Norwegian Railway Club.

-During the shooting, the crew stayed at the Bjorligard Hotel, which unfortunately has been closed down.
+During the shooting, the crew stayed at the Bjorligard Hotel, which unfortunately has since been closed down.

-Anyone who doesn’t plan to travel the scenic train route with the Rauma Railway can still enjoy it by car.
-I recommend that you make a few stops along the Rauma river to see and hear how the wild water rustles through the beautiful Romsdalen valley.
+Anyone who doesn’t plan to travel the scenic route with the Rauma Railway can still enjoy it by car.
+We recommend that you make a few stops along the Rauma river to see and hear how the wild water rustles through the beautiful Romsdalen valley.

 5. Ex Machina

-The hotel was planned by the Norwegian architects Jensen & Skodvin.
+The hotel was designed by Norwegian architects Jensen & Skodvin.
 They also designed the hotel’s spa area, where most of the scenes were shot.
 On the small terrace in front of the spa, Caleb meets Nathan for the very first time.
-From the whirlpool of this very spa, guests enjoy a direct view of the river and the impressive mountain scenery.
+From the whirlpool of this very spa, guests enjoy excellent views of the river and the impressive mountain scenery.

-Depending on which direction you are travelling to from, I recommend that you drive the Norwegian Scenic Route Trollstigen either for to or from Juvet Hotel.
-On the steep mountain road with eleven hairpin bends, you’ll get a dramatic view of rocks and waterfalls – true film material.
+Depending on which direction you are travelling to from, we recommend that you drive the Norwegian Scenic Route Trollstigen either to or from Juvet Hotel.
+On the steep mountain road with eleven hairpin bends, you’ll get dramatic views of rocks and waterfalls – true film material!
 At the top, there is a visitor centre with several viewing platforms.

 6. The Wave

 The main character in the film is an experienced geologist named Kristian, played by Kristoffer Joner.
-It is his last day of work at the Åkerneset monitoring station in Geiranger when the catastrophe happens: Huge boulders fall into the fjord and trigger the tsunami he has always feared.
-In the midst of panic, Kristian tries to take his family to a safe place.
+It is his last day of work at the Åkerneset monitoring station in Geiranger when the catastrophe occurs: huge boulders fall into the fjord and trigger the tsunami he has always feared.
+In the midst of panic, Kristian tries to take his family to safety.

 Besides the Geirangerfjord, Havila Hotel Geiranger is also an important location for the film.
-Kristian’s wife Idun (Ane Dahl Torp) works there and manages to save herself in a bunker when the tidal wave approaches.
-In the film, the hotel entrance is on Maråkvegen, but in reality, it is at the upper main building.
+Kristian’s wife Idun (Ane Dahl Torp) works there and manages to hunker down inside a bunker when the tidal wave approaches.
+In the film, the hotel's entrance is on Maråkvegen, but in reality, it is at the upper main building.

-The Geirangerfjord is without question one of the most beautiful fjords in all of Norway.
-I highly recommend a trip around the area.
-Here you can admire numerous steep waterfalls, including the famous Seven Sisters.
-You’ll get the best view from above from the viewpoints Flydalsjuvet or Ørnesvingen, which means “eagle’s curve” in Norwegian.
+The Geirangerfjord is without doubt one of the most beautiful fjords in all of Norway.
+We highly recommend a trip around the area.
+Here, you can admire numerous steep waterfalls, including the famous Seven Sisters and get amazing views from the viewpoints at Flydalsjuvet and Ørnesvingen, which means 'eagle’s curve' in Norwegian.

 7. Dune

-“Dune”, based on the popular sci-fi novel of the same name and directed by Denis Villeneuve, will hit the cinemas at the end of the year.
-It is the story of a talented young man who has to travel to one of the most dangerous planets in the universe to secure the future of his family and his people.
+Based on the popular sci-fi novel of the same name and directed by Denis Villeneuve, Dune is the story of a talented young man who has to travel to one of the most dangerous planets in the universe to secure the future of his family and his people.

-In one of the first photos published of the film, we see Timothée Chalamet as the protagonist Paul Atreides walking on a beach on his home planet Caladan before he goes to Arrakis.
+In one of the first photos published of the film, we see Timothée Chalamet as protagonist Paul Atreides walking on a beach on his home planet of Caladan before embarking for Arrakis.

 The beautiful beach with the green hills in the background has a touch of Hawaii, but it is actually in Norway.
-I found it at the west coast of the peninsula Stadlandet in the northwestern part of Nordfjord.
+We found it on the west coast of the peninsula Stadlandet in the northwestern part of Nordfjord.

 If you pay a visit to Stadlandet, you should plan a stop at Vestkapp, too.
-Although it’s not the westernmost point of Norway (that one is further south), its striking cape towers 500 metres above sea level.
-On a clear day, you can look far into the distance in all directions.
+Although it’s not the westernmost point of Norway (which is further south), its striking cape towers 500 metres above sea level.
+On a clear day, you can see far into the distance in all directions.

 8. Star Wars: The Empire Strikes Back

-Star Wars fans will easily recognize the mountain landscape here.
-In winter, however, you shouldn’t go on a hike without a guide.
+Star Wars fans will easily recognise the mountain landscape here.
+There are a number hiking trails around Finsevatnet lake and the glacier area.
+However, you shouldn’t go on a hike without a guide in winter.
 The train station in Finse is located 1,222 metres above sea level, and right next to it lies the hotel Finse 1222 in which the film crew stayed during the production.

 Right behind the hotel, the scenes were created in which, after his rough encounter with a wampa, Luke crawls exhausted through the snow, and Obi-Wan Kenobi instructs him to go to Master Yoda’s Dagobah system.
-The hotel occasionally organizes fan events in February, including a film location tour with a dog sledge.
+The hotel occasionally organises fan events in February, including a film location tour with a dog sled.
+Fans even converge in full storm trooper uniforms!

-By the way, getting to Finse is a highlight.
-I recommend that you take the Flåm Railway from Flåm up into the high mountains at Myrdal.
+By the way, getting to Finse is a highlight on its own.
+We recommend taking the Flåm Railway from Flåm up into the high mountains at Myrdal.
 From there you can change to the Bergen Railway which stops at Finse.
-Both connections are among the most beautiful train routes in the world and will take you into a galaxy far, far away.
+Both connections are among the most beautiful train routes in the world and will take you to a galaxy far, far away.

 9. Ragnarök

 Ragnarök is the legend of the fall of the gods in Norse mythology.
-In the Netflix series of the same name, however, these gods and giants deal with conflicts of modern times.
+In the Netflix series of the same name, however, these gods and giants deal with conflicts in modern times.

-The story takes place in Edda, where the brothers Magne (David Stakston) and Laurits (Jonas Strand Gravli) return to with their widowed mother.
+The story takes place in Edda, where brothers Magne (David Stakston) and Laurits (Jonas Strand Gravli) return to with their widowed mother.
 The small fjord town is suffering from puzzling environmental damage.
-The wealthy Jutul family is not amused as Magne is investigating the causes and suddenly develops supernatural powers.
+Magne investigates, setting him on a collision course with the wealthy Jutul family.

 Almost all the locations in the series, from the port to the school, are in Odda.
 The town lies by the Sørfjord, which is a branch of the Hardangerfjord.
-Except for the Jutul family’s estate, the locations didn’t even have to be changed much for the scenes.
-In the centre near Torget by the water, Netflix has placed a memorial stone in honour of the series.
+Except for the Jutul family estate, the locations didn’t even have to be changed much for the series.
+In the town centre, near Torget by the water, Netflix has erected a stone in honour of the series.

 10. Mission: Impossible – Fallout

-Tom Cruise have obviously enjoyed Norway very much.
-He's back in Norway on his 7th Mission, Mission: Impossible – Dead Reckoning – Part One.
-And this time, the mission is more dangerous than ever before, featuring one of the biggest stunts in cinema history with a motorcycle jump off a cliff ending in a base jump from Helsetkopen mountain in Hellesylt at Sunnmøre.
+Tom Cruise has clearly enjoyed Norway very much.
+He returned to Norway for his seventh cinematic mission, Mission: Impossible – Dead Reckoning – Part One.
+And this time, the mission was more dangerous than ever before, featuring one of the biggest stunts in cinema history with a motorcycle jump off a cliff ending in a base jump from Helsetkopen mountain in Sunnmøre.
 There's also an intense action scene at the Rauma Railway in Åndalsnes.

 Check out Norway's spectacular Mission: Impossible locations!